-Summer Camp Program for Special Campers
+Summer Camp Programs for Special Campers

-The camp setting is ideal for learning and generalizing social skills.
+life skills.
 Campers live in groups that vary in size from three to eight campers.
-The low counselor-to-camper ratio of 1:1, 1:2 or 1:3 allows staff members to ensure that all campers participate in each of the daily activities to the maximum possible extent.
+Our low counselor-to-camper ratio of 1:1, 1:2 or 1:3+ allows staff members to ensure that all campers are safely guided and participate in each daily activity to the maximum possible extent, and on an individualized basis to make skills learning relevant per child and usable for generalization after camp.
 Music, drama, arts & crafts and swimming are always among the favorites.

 One of the main purposes of summer camp is to have fun!, participating in safely designed activities, which we’ve designed to be appropriate for a wide-range of ability levels and ages 6-22 years in our children’s program, or in one of our adult groups: 23 years and older.
 The learning and organizational strategies being taught at home and in school are reinforced in our playful and relaxed environment.
 Each camper participates in a wide range of activities that are designed to enhance social and life skills, and be both fun and challenging.
 Counselors ensure that every camper experiences success in each activity.
 This enables us to improve self-esteem and enhance individual abilities.